Zosimus the Hermit

 Zosimus the Hermit was an ascetic who resided in the wilds of Cilicia and Palestine in the 3rd century AD.

-Zosimus was tortured during the persecution of the Church under Roman Emperor Diocletian but persevered in his Christian faith.
-After being tortured he was left miraculously unharmed which led to the conversion of Zosimus' guard Athanasius who accepted the Christian faith and baptism.
+Zosimus was tortured during the Diocletianic Persecution of the Church under Roman emperor Diocletian but persevered in his Christian faith.
+After being tortured, he was left miraculously unharmed, which led to the conversion of Zosimus' guard Athanasius, who accepted the Christianity and baptism.
+Eventually, both Zosimus and Athanasius were released.

-Eventually both Zosimus and Athanasius were released.
-Zozimus traveled by camel, and later by wind to a place called the "Abode of the Blessed."
-The Abode was a mountain hermitage far from human society in Palestine.
+Legendary accounts relate Zosimus traveled by camel, and later by wind, to a place called the "Abode of the Blessed".
+The Abode was either a "paradisiacal realm" or a mountain hermitage far from human society.
 When he arrived, he saw a wall of clouds which he was lifted across by two trees.
-At the abode he found a group of Rechabites.
-Zosimus lived there for 40 years.
-While there he abstained from wine, bread, and social interactions.
+At the abode, he found a group of Rechabites.
+Zosimus lived there for forty years.
+While there, he abstained from wine, bread, and social interactions.
 Afterwards, he left to spread the Rechabite teachings.
-In order to stop him, the Devil and several demons tortured him for 40 days.
+In order to stop him, the Devil and several demons tortured him for forty days.
 However, Zosimus banished the demons and lived on.
-During Zosimus's life he would meet a penitent at the Jordan river.
+During Zosimus's life, he would meet a penitent at the Jordan River.
 It is commonly accepted that much of the story surrounding Zosimus is fantasy.

-Saint Zosimus the Hermit and Saint Athanasius his disciple are commemorated on 4 January by the Eastern Orthodox and Byzantine Catholic Churches.
+Saint Zosimus the Hermit and Saint Athanasius his disciple are commemorated on 4 January by the Eastern Orthodox and Byzantine Catholic Churches, while the Catholic Church commemorates them a day earlier on 3 January.